Bladderwrack: Health Benefits, How To Use, And Side Effects

 3. Has Anticoagulant Properties

-The fucoidans in bladderwrack make it an excellent anticoagulant.
+The fucoidans in bladderwrack make it an excellent anticoagulanti XA substance (also called blood thinners) that prevents blood clot formation by slowing down blood’s ability to clot. .
 Animal studies found that fucoidans could mimic the action of heparin, a potent anticoagulant.
-This may reduce the risk of ischemic stroke by minimizing blood clotting tendency in people with a history of hypertension and diabetes.
+This may reduce the risk of ischemic strokei XA common type of stroke that occurs when blood clots in the artery block blood flow to the brain. by minimizing blood clotting tendency in people with a history of hypertension and diabetes.
 However, the exact mechanism of how it works is not yet clear and needs further research.

 4. Has Antitumor Properties